 This fledgling rivalry forms the majority of the plot while explorations of magic, their own strange beginnings, and what it means to love help to flesh out the story.
 Lynet’s infatuation and eventual relationship with the new palace surgeon–a woman named Nadia–adds another dimension to the story.

 While the characters and plot are handled well, the overall world building is lackluster.
 While readers see much of the palace, the rest of Whitespring is unexplored within the text.
 The magic system is poorly explained with only vague explanations for how Mina and Lynet can live.
 The curse that shrouds Whitespring in winter year round is equally vague.

 Girls Made of Snow and Glass is a thoughtful and thoroughly feminist fairy tale.
 Recommended for fans of retellings and readers who prefer character-driven novels.

-Possible Pairings: The Hazel Wood by Melissa Albert, The Language of Thorns by Leigh Bardugo, Three Dark Crowns by Kendare Blake, Frostblood by Elly Blake, Roar by Cora Carmack, Graceling by Kristin Cashore, Rule by Ellen Goodlett, Ash by Malinda Lo, The Young Elites by Marie Lu, The Orphan Queen by Jodi Meadows, Snow Like Ashes by Sarah Raasch, Maleficent
+Possible Pairings: The Hazel Wood by Melissa Albert, The Language of Thorns by Leigh Bardugo, Three Dark Crowns by Kendare Blake, Frostblood by Elly Blake, Roar by Cora Carmack, Graceling by Kristin Cashore, Rule by Ellen Goodlett, Stain by A. G. Howard, Ash by Malinda Lo, The Young Elites by Marie Lu, The Orphan Queen by Jodi Meadows, Snow Like Ashes by Sarah Raasch, Kingdom of Ash and Briars by Hannah West, Maleficent